jithincheriyan/coine-2022-auckland/call_for_papers.md

 Preliminary proceedings will be available before the conference.
 They will also be distributed to AAMAS 2022 registrants in electronic form.

-As with previous COIN(E) workshops, COINE will publish post-proceedings in Springer's LNCS series.
+As with previous COIN(E) workshops, COINE intends to publish post-proceedings in Springer's LNCS series (pending confirmation).
 Authors will be invited to submit revised and extended versions of their paper for consideration in these post-proceedings.

 Revised papers must take into account the discussion held during the workshop; hence, only papers that are presented during the workshop will be considered for inclusion in the post-proceedings volume.